 C. The Principal/Superintendent shall inform the student and his/her parent or guardian of the nature of the offense and inform them that certain offenses must be reported to the police.
 The Principal/Superintendent may offer the student the opportunity to respond to the teacher/employee's report.
 The Principal/Superintendent shall in the case of a mandatory reportable act, and may in the case of a discretionary reportable act, notify the police of the incident and the existence of any physical evidence.
 All contraband (drug, alcohol, firearms, and dangerous weapons) shall be immediately surrendered to the appropriate police department.
 In addition, the Principal/Superintendent will comply with M.G.L.
 Chapter 71, Section 37L requiring that an incident involving a student's possession or use of a dangerous weapon on school premises at any time be reported in writing to the Chief of Police.
-This report must be filed in any case involving a student's possession or use of a dangerous weapon on school premises, regardless of whether it occurred during school hours, and whether or not the student has been expelled
+This report must be filed in any case involving a student's possession or use of a dangerous weapon on school premises at sudent's possession or use of a dangerous weapon on school premises must be school hours, and whether or not the student has been expelled